 GO Markets is committed to providing you with the highest levels of client service.
-We recognise that your privacy is very important to you.
-The Commonwealth Privacy Act sets out a number of National Privacy Principles (NPPs).
-Our aim is to both support and ensure that we comply with these principles.
+We recognise that your privacy is very important to you and we respect the confidentiality of information and the privacy of individuals.
+Your personal information will be treated strictly in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Cth) and the "private sector amendments" contained in the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth).
 Further information on privacy in Australia may be obtained by visiting the website of the Office of the Federal Privacy Commissioner at http://www.privacy.gov.au.

 GO Markets is required to meet particular legislative and regulatory requirements which requires us to collect certain personal information from you for the purposes of:

 - Providing you with the relevant product or service

 - Managing and administering the product or service

 - Protecting against fraud

 Due to government regulations and the nature of the products we provide, we are required to collect personal information from customers which can include, but is not limited to, the below:

 - Name, address, telephone number(s)

 - Email address